 Skip to main content

-Use content_rating when you want generated images to include a classification result.
+Use the rating option when you want generated images to include a classification result.
+It is optional and omitted by default.

 Enable default rating